Choose an insurance:

 Is Condo Insurance In Florida Required?

-Owners of condominiums need to purchase coverage.
-Condo insurance in Florida can be pretty tricky.
+Owners of condominiums should purchase coverage.
+However, condo insurance in Florida can be tricky.
 Technically, Florida does not require a condo insurance policy by law.
-However, a condo association will require it.
+Nevertheless, a condo association may require it.
 Knowing the perfect amount of coverage they need can be confusing.
 As shoppers already know, multi-family and single-family units will have different needs.
 Condo owners may need two separate policies to protect their property.

 The condominium association usually provides the first policy.
 The first policy will cover the building exterior, such as the walkways, the lawns, and other areas on the grounds.
 Next, they will need to purchase the second policy.
 This second policy will protect personal belongings and personal liability.
 When buying a condo, the buyer must show proof of insurance.
-Therefore they will need to do research beforehand.
-Condo insurance in Florida is not a one size fits all policy.
+Therefore, they will need to do research beforehand.
+Condo insurance in Florida is not a one-size-fits-all-all policy.
 Every condo owner has different coverage needs.

 Do They Need A Condo Policy In Florida?